saviaga/Wiki-RAG-Chat/README.md

 ### Development Process

-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.
+I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 1. Fork the repo and create your branch from `main`
 2. If you've added code that should be tested, add tests